dnandha/miauth/README.md

 If you want to use your device with other apps after pairing, either reinstall or remove / re-add the device inside the app.

 ## Special thanks
-This work would not have been possible without the following projects.
+This work would not have been possible without the following projects:

 (Nb legacy protocol)
 * @nopbxlr https://github.com/scooterhacking/NinebotCrypto